 Empath Definition and Signs That You Are One

-In this article, we are going to explore the empath definition and hopefully define empath in relation to the various empath traits.
-Before we begin, it’s important to understand that this is just a guideline view of empaths and as such, each empath’s experience may vary slightly to what we discuss within this article.
+In this article, we are going to explore the empath definition and hopefully define empath concerning the various empath traits.
+Before we begin, it’s important to understand that this is just a guideline view of empaths and as such, each empath’s experience may vary slightly from what we discuss within this article.

 The definition of an empath may sound straightforward: an empath is someone who has the ability to feel the emotions/energy of another person or place.
 For example, an empath might be able to feel the negative energy of death in a hospital or feel the excitement that radiates from a child on Christmas Eve.